davidmarkclements/nodux/readme.md

 ## Thanks

-* [hyperos](https://github.com/maxogden/linux) for trailblazing the concept and really reducing the learning curve by means of example.
+* [hyperos](https://github.com/maxogden/linux) for trailblazing the concept an npm intallable linux vm and really reducing the learning curve by means of example.
 * [nearForm](http://nearform.com) for sponsoring development
+* [xhyve](https://github.com/mist64/xhyve) for building an awesome lightweight virtualizer